ben-rogerson/git-worktree-toolbox/README.md

 ## AI Agent Prompt Plugin

-Auto-launch Claude CLI or Cursor Agent when creating worktrees, with persistent sessions for ongoing AI-assisted development.
+When using the CLI, an interactive session with either Claude CLI or Cursor Agent can be automatically spawned in the new workspace, ready to use.

 ### Quick Start